Bolt-Tech/forcast-web-app/README.md

 # Forecast Web App - Built with ReactJS + Material UI

+What is our weather condition?
+This Forecast Web shows a complete weather data that show Celsius or Fahrenheit temperatures, in grid displays a list of different conditions, and in table statistics.
+All data are updated daily via API.

 ## Demo
 Try out demo at [Forecast Web App](https://forecast-web.netlify.app/).